W. M. Keck Cosmochemistry Laboratory in Hawaii

 and secondary-ion mass spectrometer.
 It has improved magnet control, including an

 improved Hall probe system and a new NMR system.
-It as computer control of all slits
+It

 and apertures, new computer routines to improve reproducibility, and improved ion